pingcap/blog/securing-online-gaming-combine-chaos-engineering-with-devops-practices.md

 2. Design a testing plan.
     The testing plan must specify the target, scope, fault to be injected, monitoring metrics, etc. Make sure the testing is well-controlled.
 3. Execute chaos experiments and review the results.
-    Compare the system’s performance before and after the chaos experiment.
+    Compare the system's performance before and after the chaos experiment.
 4. Resolve any issues that may arise.
     Fix found issues and upgrade the system for the follow-up experiment.
 5. Repeat chaos experiments and verify performance.
-    Repeat chaos experiments to see if the system’s performance meets expectations.
+    Repeat chaos experiments to see if the system's performance meets expectations.
 If it does, design another testing plan.

 ![Five phases of chaos engineering in IEG](media/five-phases-of-chaos-engineering-in-ieg.png)
 <img src="media/five-phases-of-chaos-engineering-in-ieg.png" width="400">